Moray RFC acknowledges its responsibility to protect and safeguard the welfare of all children in Moray RFC from harm.

 Moray RFC confirms that it adheres to the Scottish Rugby Safeguarding Policy and the procedures, guidelines, and practices contained in that document and any successor policy

 Moray RFC confirms that it will appoint a Child Protection Officer (CPO) at the club.
 Their details will be available within the clubhouse and on the club website.
 The CPO will undergo Safeguarding training as directed by Scottish Rugby.

-The Moray RFC CPO is Yvonne Stuart, and they agree to be contacted with any concerns regarding child protection and safeguarding and will take appropriate action.
+The Moray RFC CPO is Rosanne Hoskison, and they agree to be contacted with any concerns regarding child protection and safeguarding and will take appropriate action.

 Moray RFC agrees that all allegations or suspicions of abuse, neglect, harm or poor practice will be taken seriously and responded to swiftly, fairly and appropriately.

 Moray RFC recognises that all children have the right to expect that their participation in rugby union will be supported and delivered by suitably recruited, vetted and managed staff, whether they are volunteering or officiating.

 All members of Moray RFC who undertake regulated work must be member of the PVG Scheme with a Scheme Record Update if necessary.

 Moray acknowledges the Disclosure Scotland referrals process and agrees to action a referral if required.

 Moray RFC agrees that any tours, oversees or domestic must comply with the relevant Scottish Rugby Regulations and Guidance relating to tours.